North Shore Music Teachers Association

 Connecting the Chicago North Shore community to music educators since 1974.

-The North Shore Music Teachers Association (NSMTA) is a group of teachers from the Chicago suburbs who love music and love to teach!
-We gather for meetings each month to network, exchange ideas, and gain inspiration.
-We organize events for our students including competitions, recitals, and non-competitive festivals and exams.
+The North Shore Music Teachers Association (NSMTA) is a community of dedicated music educators from Chicago’s northern suburbs who are passionate about teaching and music.
+We gather at monthly meetings to network, exchange ideas, and gain inspiration.
+Each year, we host a variety of events — including student competitions, recitals, piano festivals, non-competitive exams, and our annual Teachers Recital & Luncheon.

 Looking for a music instructor in the North Shore?

-Our Find A Teacher database can help locate a music educator in your area.
+Our Find A Teacher database can help locate a qualified music educator in your area.
+Search by location, name or instrument to find the right teacher for you.

 NSMTA News and Announcements